NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/publication-mode.rst

 Answering ``NO`` will enable self-publishing mode.

 ..
 Note:: The wizard may need to ask you for additional information in later
-          pages in order to complete the setup of the local repository.
+          pages in order to complete the setup for self-publishing mode.